-It should be noted these figures do not include the 405 ha (1,000 acres) of vacant land at the Prince George Airport that the Airport Authority estimates are available for certain forms of light industrial development.
+It should be noted the figures in Table 9 do not include the 405 ha (1,000 acres) of vacant land at the Prince George Airport that the Airport Authority estimates are available for certain forms of light industrial development.
 The City has limited control over land use at the airport and cannot designate areas within the airport property for specific uses in the OCP.